pantheon-systems/ci-scripts/README.md

 ## About

-This project is designed to be included from the **require-dev** section of a Drupal site's `composer.json` file.
+This project is designed to be included from the **require** section of a Drupal site's `composer.json` file.
 Doing this allows you to achieve the following things:

 * Specify the Drupal modules, themes and libraries you use in your composer.json file, and build them with Composer.
 * Automatically build components via Travis every commit.